eQuantin/GPT-prompts/README.md

 # GPT-prompts

-I will store here some efficient prompts for chat GPT 3.5 forcusing mainly on code writing
+I will store here some efficient prompts for chat GPT 3.5 focusing mainly on code writing

 As of now chat GPT will start to loose some context after ten's or so reponses.
 I evalue the efficiency as how fast can chat GPT produce good quality code that respond to a product requirement.